aedecano/ACORN_Variant_Calling/README.md

 ## Introduction

-Genome alignment and SNP calling are crucial steps in comparative genomics, allowing researchers to identify genetic variations between bacterial strains.
+Variant calling involves crucial steps in comparative genomics that researchers to identify genetic variations between bacterial strains.
 Short-read sequencing data (from Illumina) and long-read sequencing data (from PacBio or Oxford Nanopore) have distinct characteristics, each with specific tools and methods for optimal processing.
+This tutorial provides step-by-step instructions for performing SNP (Single Nucleotide Polymorphism) and other forms of variant calling in bacterial genomes using both short-read and long-read (nanopore) sequencing data.

 ## Prerequisites